-Portfolio structure of all mandatory pension funds is presented in the graph below.
+The portfolio structure of all mandatory pension funds is presented in the graph below.

-Source: Own calculations, 2018
+Source: Own calculations, 2019

-Analyzing the portfolio structure of mandatory pension funds in Estonia, one trend becomes apparent: replacement of direct investments into bonds and shares with the respective investment into structured products (UCITs) aimed at bond (equity) investments.
-However, in 2017 the trend has been reversed and direct bond as (well as equity investments) play a dominant role in the portfolio structure of mandatory pension funds.
+Analyzing the portfolio structure of mandatory pension funds in Estonia, one trend becomes apparent: replacement of direct investments into bonds and shares with the respective investment into structured products (UCITS) aimed at bond (equity) investments.
+However, in 2017 as well as 2018 the trend has been reversed and direct bond as (well as equity investments) play a dominant role in the portfolio structure of mandatory pension funds.